Glossopdale School: Teachers TV

 Glossopdale Community College has been the focus of a couple of TV documentaries for the now defunct government funded Teachers TV.
 A program titled Making Connections explores revolutionary teaching at the KS3 level.

 A second program titled Special Needs, Inclusion takes an inside look at how Glossopdale Community College takes an active approach to helping students with additional and special education needs.

 A Monster Calls

 The 2016 film A Monster Calls includes scenes filmed in the now demolished Talbot Road site.

 Academic performance

-The school was given an overall effectiveness rating of 'Requires Improvement' in their most recent Ofsted inspection, which took place in March 2016.
+The school was given an overall effectiveness rating of 'Good' in their most recent Ofsted inspection, which took place in November 2023.

 In 2012, 58% of pupils gained 5 A*–C GCSE grades including English and Maths, a 20% improvement over 4 years.
 87% of pupils achieved 5 A*–C grades.
 In 2016, the Progress 8 score for the school's GCSE results was -0.23; this is below the average Progress 8 for schools in England.
 The 2016 A-Level results had a progress score of -0.13, which is in line with the national average, and the average grade achieved was C.